meghrathod/kabootar/docs/frontend.md

 - If a `Room` is present (sender) → shows share UI and peer count; otherwise attempts to join as client using URL hash
 - Client UI shows metadata, connection status, explicit start button, progress, and speed; dispatches `ready` to start receiving
 - Cleans up by closing `Room` on unload
+- Handles connection failure reasons and navigates accordingly:
+  - `room-not-found` for invalid/expired link
+  - `room-unavailable` when the sender isn’t connected yet
+  - `room-closed` when the sender disconnects while on the page

+### Error pages

+- `RoomNotFound.tsx` → invalid/expired link
+- `RoomUnavailable.tsx` → sender not connected yet
+- `RoomClosed.tsx` → sender closed the room

 ## Components